jaroslaw-weber/blog/data/posts/rewriting-javascript-into-rust-with-wasm.md

 # Build times again...

 Unfortunately, my build times got much longer.
 I was only using plain javascript before so there was no "build step".
-Yes, we can cache things in GitHub, but first build is painfully long.
+It is taking 17 minutes now, even with caching cargo in travis.

 # Same page, second app

-I wanted to also create script for analysing the toml files and showing the result on the same page by manipulating DOM.
-Still, I wanted to have it as a separate project from the "form to toml" part.
+I wanted to also create script for analysing the toml files.
+I wanted to have it as a separate project from the "form to toml" part.
 So I created new project.

-# Async dom update
+# Mysterious bug, bad mutex and disappearing errors

 I wanted user to be able to upload multiple times at the same time and update the dom as the file is ready.

-I had a list which I wanted update on file upload.
-So I deleted all nodes each time there was new file uploaded, and then added new list elements (rebuilding list compeletely).

-But asynchronously rebuilding list had a bug.
-It was creating new elements too slow and list had a lot of duplicates.
-So I used "replace_node" for replacing the list elements.
-This time I did not get duplicates.

-# Mysterious bug, bad mutex and disappearing errors

 Working on my script I started getting mysterious error:
 ```